jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

-This is easy with a single-word term, but things get more complex; there are two kinds of multiword terms.
-A **bound compound term** uses multiple words or a phrase to denote a single concept:
+This is easy with a **single-word term,** but things get more complex; there are three kinds of **multiword terms.**

+A **bound compound term** uses multiple words or a phrase to denote a single concept.
+Deciding to use a compound term rather than a single term should be guided by warrant, total #terms in the CV (more compound terms means more overall terms), and intended format ()

 - The inverted forms of compound terms may be used as entry terms to preserve alphabetic proximity.
-- Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).
-- p.
-39: why join?
-- p.
-40: why split?

 These naturally occurring compound terms are generally preferable to the second kind of multiword term, **qualified homographs** --- for example, _religious tolerance_ is generally better than _tolerance (religious)._  If no bound compound term exists, ambiguous terms (AKA the head or focus nouns) should receive a modifier AKA difference.
 Additionally, the scope of any term (not just homographs) may be clarified with a **scope note (SN).** If a SN mentions another term in the vocabulary, it should receive a reciprocal SN or cross-reference: _term2: X SN term1._